scikit-sparse/scikit-sparse/doc/overview.rst

 Installing :mod:`scikit-sparse` requires:

 * `Python <http://python.org/>`_
-  (2.7, 3.4, 3.5 or 3.6 -- other versions may work but are untested)
+  (2.7, 3.5 or 3.6 -- other versions may work but are untested)
 * `NumPy <http://numpy.scipy.org/>`_
-  (1.8 to 1.12 -- other versions may work but are untested)
+  (1.12 or 1.13 -- other versions may work but are untested)
 * `SciPy <http://www.scipy.org/>`_
+  (0.18 or 0.19 -- other versions may work but are untested)
 * `Cython <http://www.cython.org/>`_
 * CHOLMOD (included in `SuiteSparse <http://www.suitesparse.com>`_)